Approaching Buddhism: Three Stages of the Path

 John Bruna, the spiritual director of the Way of Compassion Dharma Center, offers a teaching on the different scopes of practice as discussed in Tibetan Buddhism.

-Way of Compassion Foundation Dharma Talk facilitated by John Bruna.
-The Dharma teachings are hosted by the Way of Compassion Dharma Center in Carbondale, Colorado.
-The date of this teaching was on November 11, 2015.
+Our Way of Compassion Foundation Dharma regular Wednesday teaching facilitated by John Bruna.
+This teaching on the perfection of generosity took place on December 21, 2016 at our center in Carbondale, CO.
 The teachings are always offered freely.
-If you would like to make a secure, tax-deductible donation to support the teachings, please…
+If you would like to make a secure, tax-deductible donation to support the teachings, please click on…

-John Bruna begins teaching and commentary on the text ‘How To Practice’ by His Holiness the Dalai Lama.
-During this session, John offers an introduction to the text and focuses in on the topic of the suffering of change.
+John Bruna continues to offer commentary and teachings on the text ‘How To Practice’ by His Holiness the Dalai Lama.
+In this session, John speaks about the phases of the dissolution of the elements at the time of death and transition into the next life.